-The \$11.0 million decrease in net loss for the year ended December 31, 2009 compared to the year ended December 31, 2008 was primarily the result of a decrease in charges for acquired in-process research and development combined with increased revenues, partially offset by increased research and development, royalty and general and administrative expenses.
+The \$34.0 million decrease in net loss for the year ended December 31, 2010 compared to the year ended December 31, 2009 was primarily the result of an increase in product development and licensing agreement revenue and other income and a decrease in general and administrative expense.
+This impact was partially offset by a decrease in contracts and grants and product royalty revenue and increased research and development, royalty and amortization expense on acquired intangible assets.